emmt/OIFITS.jl/README.md

 * `oifits_new_t3`   => `OI_T3`

 When defining a new data-block, all mandatory fields must be provided.
-For instance to create an `OI_WAVELENGTH` data-block:
+For instance, to create an `OI_WAVELENGTH` data-block:
 ```julia
 µm = 1e-6
 db = oifits_new_wavelength(insname="Amber",